mstniy/safepm/Readme.md

 For various performance benchmark drivers and scripts, see the folder `benchmarks`.

+### Plotters

+Scripts used for creating the plots in the paper.

 ### ``vscode_init.sh`

 Builds the repo with `bear` to enable the vscode extension `clangd` to do auto-completion, jumps etc. My experience with Intellisense has been very poor.